 How could the Dutch think to have the right to claim an area of 18,000 kilometres away as Dutch possession?
 As an Indonesian, living in the Netherlands since 1969, I never really understood.
 I’m not a historian, but just a simple factory worker.
 Ever since my childhood I had special interest in history.
 In 2005 leading to the founding of the Committee Dutch Debts of Honour, better known as the K.U.K.B. foundation.
 The purpose of this foundation is to give a face to the victims of Dutch colonialism; besides Indonesian victims the foundation also represents Dutch victims who refused military order.

-It was a historic moment when Indonesian widows from the West Javanese village Rawagede sued the Dutch State in 2008.
-After the pleading of human rights lawyer Liesbeth Zegveld, the court ruled in 2011 that the Netherlands indeed was guilty.
-The government had little choice and ordered ‘errand-boy’ Tjeerd de Zwaan (the former Dutch ambassador to Indonesia) to travel to Rawagede.
+It was a historical moment when Indonesian widows from the West Javanese village Rawagede sued the Dutch State in 2008.
+After the pleading of human rights lawyer Liesbeth Zegveld, the court ruled in 2011 that the Netherlands was guilty.
+The government had little choice and ordered ‘office-boy’ Tjeerd de Zwaan (the former Dutch ambassador to Indonesia) to travel to Rawagede.
 On behalf of the State, he had to apologize to the elderly widows whose husbands were executed in 1947.

 The current Dutch prime minister says he wants to focus on the future.
 On trade mission to Indonesia Prime Minister Rutte refused to talk about the past.
 Let alone his unwillingness to make apologies for the war as a whole or Dutch colonialism in general.
 This was the case in November 2013 and it seems that his next business trip, scheduled in November this year, won’t be any different.
 Dutch politicians and diplomats have the idea that it is better for the Dutch-Indonesian relations to not talk about the colonial past.